Hogosha42/funkypy/README.md

 # FunkyPy - Python

-A package that allows for easier functional programming in python
+A python module that allows for easier functional programming in python